Kernel (neurotechnology company)

-Kernel is a technology company that creates brain-machine interfaces.
+HI, LLC, doing business as Kernel, is an American company that has developed a non-invasive neuroimaging technology.
 It is a privately held company headquartered in Los Angeles, California.
 The company was founded in 2016 by Bryan Johnson.

 History

 Johnson founded Kernel in 2016 with a $54 million investment and began researching neuroprosthetics, devices implanted into the brain that mimic, substitute, or assist brain functions.

 In May 2020, Kernel introduced two brain-activity monitoring devices, Flux and Flow.
 The Flow device can both see and record brain activity.

 Kernel also introduced "Sound ID," a software that can tell what speech or song a person is listening to just from brain data.
-The company was featured in the 2020 documentary, I Am Human, about brain-machine interfaces.
+The company was featured in the 2020 documentary, I Am Human, about brain–machine interfaces.
 Kernel raised $53 million in 2020.

 Kernel Flow

 Kernel Flow is a wearable time-domain functional near-infrared spectroscopy (TD-fNIRS) system. fNIRs uses infrared light to measure changes in the oxygenation of blood, which is a proxy for neural activity.
 Kernel Flow can achieve a 200 Hz sampling rate.
 The spatial resolution of f-NIRS is strongly limited by scattering, with most existing f-NIRS systems having resolutions > 2 cm.